-Your Choices Important Information for You to Know Add to Your Investment (continued) Or contact BlackRock (for accounts held directly with BlackRock) (continued) Purchase by Internet: You may purchase your shares, and view activity in your account, by logging onto the BlackRock website at www.blackrock.com/funds.
-Purchases made on the Internet using the Automated Clearing House ("ACH") network will have a trade date that is the day after the purchase is made.
+Your Choices Important Information for You to Know Add to Your Investment (continued) Or contact BlackRock (for accounts held directly with BlackRock) (continued) www.blackrock.com/funds.
+Purchases made on the Internet using the Automated Clearing House ("ACH") will have a trade date that is the day after the purchase is made.
 Certain institutional clients' purchase orders of Institutional Shares placed by wire prior to the close of business on the NYSE will be priced at the net asset value determined that day.
 Contact your Financial Intermediary or BlackRock for further information.
 The Fund limits Internet purchases in shares of the Fund to \$25,000 per trade.
 Different maximums may apply to certain institutional investors.
 Please read the On-Line Services Disclosure Statement and User Agreement, the Terms and Conditions page and the Consent to Electronic Delivery Agreement (if you consent to electronic delivery), before attempting to transact online.
 The Fund employs reasonable procedures to confirm that transactions entered over the Internet are genuine.
-By entering into the User Agreement with the Fund in order to open an account through the website, the shareholder waives any right to reclaim any losses from the Fund or any of its affiliates, incurred through fraudulent activity.
+By entering into the User Agreement with a Fund in order to open an account through the website, the shareholder waives any right to reclaim any losses from the Fund or any of its affiliates incurred through fraudulent activity.
 Acquire additional shares by reinvesting dividends and capital gains All dividends and capital gains distributions are automatically reinvested without a sales charge.
-To make any changes to your dividend and/or capital gains distributions options, please call (800) 441-7762, or contact your Financial Intermediary (if your account is not held directly with BlackRock).
+To make any changes to your dividend and/or capital gains distributions options, please call (800) 441-7762 or contact your Financial Intermediary (if your account is not held directly with BlackRock).
 Participate in the Automatic Investment Plan ("AIP") BlackRock's AIP allows you to invest a specific amount on a periodic basis from your checking or savings account into your investment account.
 Refer to the "Account Services and Privileges" section of this prospectus for additional information.
 How to Pay for Shares Making payment for purchases Payment for an order must be made in Federal funds or other immediately available funds by the time specified by your Financial Intermediary, but in no event later than 4:00 p.m.
 (Eastern time) on the third business day (in the case of Investor Shares) or the first business day (in the case of Institutional Shares) following BlackRock's receipt of the order.
-If payment is not received by this time, the order will be canceled and you and your Financial Intermediary will be responsible for any loss to the Fund.
-For shares purchased directly from the Fund, a check payable to BlackRock Funds which bears the name of the Fund must accompany a completed purchase application.
+If payment is not received by this time, the order will be canceled and you and your Financial Intermediary will be responsible for any loss to a Fund.
+For shares purchased directly from a Fund, a check payable to BlackRock Funds which bears the name of the Fund must accompany a completed purchase application.
 There is a \$20 fee for each purchase check that is returned due to insufficient funds.
-The Fund does not accept third-party checks.
-You may also wire Federal funds to the Fund to purchase shares, but you must call (800) 441-7762 before doing so to confirm the wiring instructions.
+Each Fund does not accept third-party checks.
+You may also wire Federal funds to a Fund to purchase shares, but you must call (800) 441-7762 before doing so to confirm the wiring instructions.